-Huge Inflatable Travis Scott Heads Are Popping Up For A Very On-Brand Reason — PHOTOS
+Huge Inflatable Travis Scott Heads Are Popping Up All Over For This Not-So-Random Reason

 Imagine, for a moment, that you're just walking around, minding your own business.
 You turn a corner and like a mirage in the desert, you squint your eyes to see ... is that ... is that a giant inflatable Travis Scott head?
 Yes, yes, it is.
 Your sight is not deceiving you.
 Kylie Jenner's boyfriend's face is quite literally popping up all over the place.